alsonleej/tp/docs/DeveloperGuide.md

 4. **Adding a person with invalid data**

    1. Test case: `add n/ p/123 e/invalid-email`<br>
-      Expected: Error message "Names should only contain alphabetic characters, spaces, apostrophes, and hyphens"
+      Expected: Error message "Names should not be blank and should only contain letters, spaces, apostrophes ('), hyphens (-), and slashes (/)."

 ### Editing a person